+ENGL 411 - Shakespeare's Comedies and Histories 4 hours.
 This course introduces theories of comedy and explores Shakespeare's development as a comic dramatist as students read the festive and romantic comedies, comparing his early efforts with his mature plays.
 It also examines Shakespeare's dramatization of English and Roman history, the genre of the history play, and the playwright's adaptation of history to the comic and tragic modes.

-- ENGL 412-Shakespeare's Tragedies 4 hours.
+ENGL 412 - Shakespeare's Tragedies 4 hours.
 This course focuses on Shakespeare as a tragic artist.
-It introduces theories of tragedy, explores the playwright's experimentation with the genre, comparing his early efforts with his mature accomplishments, and examines some tragi-comedies. - ENGL 413-The Eighteenth Century 4 hours.
+It introduces theories of tragedy, explores the playwright's experimentation with the genre, comparing his early efforts with his mature accomplishments, and examines some tragi-comedies.
+Course Attribute(s): CoB: Humanities

+ENGL 413 - The Eighteenth Century 4 hours.
 This course explores the works of such authors as Jane Austen, Oliver Goldsmith, Matthew Lewis, Lady Mary Wortley Montagu, and Jonathan Swift against the background of eighteenth-century values and ideas.
-Genres include the novel, drama, and poetry. - ENGL 414-English Romantic Movement 4 hours.
-This course focuses on the well-known works of Blake, Wordsworth, Coleridge, Byron, Shelley, and Keats as well as on the less well
+Genres include the novel, drama, and poetry.
+Course Attribute(s): CoB: Humanities

+ENGL 414 - English Romantic Movement 4 hours.
+This course focuses on the well-known works of Blake, Wordsworth, Coleridge, Byron, Shelley, and Keats as well as on the less well known but important works of writers such as Anna Barbauld, Mary Robinson, and John Clare.
+Poems will be supplemented by works of fiction associated with British Romanticism such as Mary Shelley's "Frankenstein."
+Course Attribute(s): CoB: Humanities